CosmWasm/docs-deprecated/cw-plus/cw20/02-cw20-base-spec.md

 ## Importing this contract

-You can also import much of the logic of this contract to build another ERC20-contract, such as a bonding curve, overiding or extending what you need.
+You can also import much of the logic of this contract to build another ERC20-contract, such as a bonding curve, overriding or extending what you need.

 Basically, you just need to write your handle function and import